beere-lang/beere/README.md

 # Lurje Programming Language
-Lurje is a modern compiled programming language designed with a slightly more modern syntax.
+Lurje is a compiled programming language designed with a slightly more modern syntax.
 The Lurje compiler is implemented in C and generates assembly code.

 ## 🚀 Features
 Modern and readable syntax inspired by classic languages